Code-Institute-Submissions/milestone-1/README.md

 #### Photoshop - _Image editing_

-* Being an experienced Photoshop user I used the software to reduce the file size of all the images with the purpose of optimization to reduce loading times of the website, especially on mobile devices.
+* Being an experienced Photoshop user, I used the software to reduce the file size of all the images with the purpose of optimization and to reduce loading times of the website, especially on mobile devices.
 The original images sizes where between 4000 and 5000 pixels and approximately 3-5mb each on disk.
-I reduced the images to 1400 pixels, and anything below that size was causing noticeable aliasing.
+I reduced the images to 1400 pixels, as anything below that size was causing noticeable aliasing.
 This reduction in size got each of the images to less than 1mb size on disk.

-* I also used Photoshop to convert the DJ profile images to black and white and in the hue and saturation colour settings I got each image to the same level of brightness, I then added a colour tint of a darkish brown to make the images have a more warm and welcoming feel to them.
+*  I also used Photoshop to convert the DJ profile images to black and white, as well as changing the hue and saturation colour settings to bring each image to the same level of brightness.
+I then added a darkish brown colour tint to make the images have a nice warm and welcoming feel to them.

 * **Dot Overlay Image**